Azure-Samples/communication-services-authentication-hero-csharp/README.md

 Additional documentation for this sample can be found on [Microsoft Docs](https://docs.microsoft.com/azure/communication-services/samples/calling-hero-sample). !!!
 TODO: change link?

 Since this sample only focuses on the server APIs, the client application is not part of it.
-If you want to add the client application to login user using AAD, then please follow the MSAL samples [here](https://github.com/AzureAD/microsoft-authentication-library-for-js).
+If you want to add the client application to login user using Azure Active Directory, then please follow the MSAL samples [here](https://github.com/AzureAD/microsoft-authentication-library-for-js).

 Before contributing to this sample, please read our [contribution guidelines](./CONTRIBUTING.md).